-Instead, when advisors use or follow a comprehensive process and leverage computer aided design programs to organize all of the client data to construct a complete, comprehensive retirement income plan, only then can the advisor see the full financial profile.
-A comprehensive plan incorporates all retirement resources, including retirement income, retirement assets, adjusted expected expenses, unexpected expenses, and taxes.
-Without a comprehensive plan, an advisor is likely to be viewed as a salesperson in the eyes of the client, instead of a trusted advisor.
+Instead, when they use or follow a comprehensive process and leverage computer aided design programs to organize all of the client data to construct a complete, comprehensive retirement income strategy, only then can the financial professional see the full financial profile.
+A comprehensive strategy incorporates all retirement resources, including retirement income, retirement assets, adjusted expected expenses, unexpected expenses, and taxes.
+Without a comprehensive strategy, a financial professional is likely to be viewed as a salesperson in the eyes of the client, instead of a trusted professional.

-Sometimes clients buy without understanding how everything works together and why the advisors' recommendations improved the outcome.
+Sometimes clients buy without understanding how everything works together and why their financial professional's recommendations improved the outcome.
 The traditional sales process may provide enough reasons to buy, but is not compelling enough to encourage clients to share all of the facts.
-These advisors missed opportunities to gather information about all of the clients' assets and earn additional business.
-Veteran advisors with decades of experience have adopted this consistent planning process and took their existing clients through it discovered that their clients hadn't been completely forthcoming about their assets.
+These professionals may miss opportunities to gather information about all of the clients' assets and earn additional business.
+Veteran professionals with decades of experience who have adopted a consistent process and took their existing clients through it, discovered that their clients hadn't been completely forthcoming about their assets.

 Why Clients Hide Financial Assets

-The decision to hide assets from an advisor is often an emotional one.
+The decision to hide assets from a financial professional is often an emotional one.
 Clients may not want to share all of their information for several reasons.
-These reasons may be hard for the advisor to accept.
+These reasons may be hard for the financial professional to accept.
 Perhaps their clients don't trust them completely.
 Maybe they don't value the advice they receive.
 Because withholding information from someone doesn’t feel good, clients may justify the decision by saying, 'they don't want all their eggs in one basket."
-Or they may express feelings such as, “I like to receive advice from several advisors.”
+Or they may express feelings such as, “I like to receive advice from several financial professionals.”